 “The feedback we have gotten aligns with our scientific studies.
 There is less egg loss, higher egg yields, stronger and darker shells and, actually, a nicer taste to the egg as well – a richer yoke due to the glutamic acid.”

-Hunt added that the live larvae also serves as an effective stimulant for the birds’ appetites if they’re not eating enough feed.
+Hunt added that the live larvae also serve as an effective stimulant for the birds’ appetites if they’re not eating enough feed.

 He concluded by saying that the company is slowly but surely able to display the tangible benefits of the black soldier fly, regardless if it’s to be used for food security, environmental consciousness or just better nutrition for animals.